Why Forbidden Data Will Derail Your 2025 Strategies—and How to Avoid It: The Dark Side of AI Training

 8. Evaluate Continuously: Metrics monitoring.

-9. Template: Excel NPV for executives (inputs: $500/month, 10% price).
+9. Template: Excel NPV for executives (inputs: $500/month, 10% value).

 10. Evolve: Update with tendencies.